atiqsu/pigs/README.md

 		  ->render("gallery"); // Render
 ```

-_**Note**: If you use the custom url pattern then you will not be able to have two galleries per page using pagination._
+_**Note**: If you use the custom url pattern then you will not be able to have two+ galleries per page using pagination._

 For render options you have
 * **array** (Leave blank) Returns array of data